Thinkslip/Thinkslip/README.md

-# Hi there, I'm Marshall 👋
+# Hey, I'm Marshall 👋

 I’m a student specializing in computer technology and electronics